Explore the resurgence of film photography with Memory Fortress.

 Different types of film formats in photography include:

-- 120 film: Medium-format cameras use 120 film, which offers a larger negative size compared to 35mm, resulting in higher resolution images with increased detail and depth, showcasing the unique advantages of this type of camera film.
+- 120 film: Medium-format cameras use 120 film, which offers a larger negative size than 35mm.
+This results in higher-resolution images with increased detail and depth, showcasing the unique advantages of these different types of camera film.

-- 110 film: Introduced by Kodak in 1972, this cartridge-based format is designed for compact cameras.
+- 110 films: Introduced by Kodak in 1972, this cartridge-based format is designed for compact cameras.
 While less popular today, it remains a nostalgic choice for some photographers.

 How Do Various Film Types Impact Photography?